Karrion Kross

-Kevin Kesar (born July 19, 1985) is an American professional wrestler currently signed to WWE, where he performs on the SmackDown brand under the ring name Karrion Kross alongside his real life wife Scarlett Bordeaux.
+Kevin Robert Kesar (born July 19, 1985), is an American professional wrestler.
+He is performing on the independent circuit under the ring name Killer Kross.
+He is best known for his tenure in WWE, where he performed under the ring name Karrion Kross.

-Prior to his time at WWE, Kesar performed for Impact Wrestling, Lucha Libre AAA Worldwide (AAA), Major League Wrestling (MLW), and multiple promotions on the independent circuit under the ring names Kevin Kross and Killer Kross.
+Prior to his tenure in WWE, Kesar performed for Impact Wrestling, Lucha Libre AAA Worldwide (AAA), and multiple promotions on the independent circuit under the ring names Kevin Kross and Killer Kross.
 In AAA, he was a member of the MAD and La Facción Ingobernable stables.
-He has also appeared on season four of AAA's American project Lucha Underground as The White Rabbit, the leader of Paul London's Rabbit Tribe stable.
+He has also appeared on season four of AAA's American project Lucha Underground as The White Rabbit, the member of Paul London's Rabbit Tribe stable.

-Kesar signed with WWE in February 2020 under the ring name Karrion Kross and began a winning streak on their developmental brand, NXT, that led him to winning the NXT Championship before having to relinquish it due to injury.
+Kesar signed with WWE in February 2020 under the ring name Karrion Kross and began a winning streak on their NXT developmental brand that led him to winning the NXT Championship before having to relinquish it due to injury.
 Kross regained the title in April 2021 at NXT TakeOver: Stand & Deliver.
 After making his main roster debut on the Raw brand that July, his winning streak was immediately broken, he lost the NXT Championship to Samoa Joe the following month, and his on-screen character was subsequently altered.
-WWE ultimately released Kesar in November, and he returned to WWE in August 2022 nine months after his initial release.
+WWE released Kesar in November 2021 and began making appearances in various independent promotions, as well as brief appearances in Major League Wrestling (MLW) and New Japan Pro-Wrestling (NJPW).
+He returned to WWE in August 2022 and performed there until August 2025, after his contract expired.

+Early life

+Kevin Robert Kesar was born on July 19, 1985 in New York City.
+He is of Central American, Puerto Rican, Italian, Greek, Scandinavian, Croatian, British, and Irish descent.

+Kesar spent parts of his early life in New York and Toronto, Canada.
+His father, Ted Concepcion, was a Puerto Rican amateur wrestler who later trained in jiujitsu and became friends with Ricco Rodriguez and Ricardo Pires.

 Professional wrestling career

-Global Force Wrestling (2015)

-On July 24, 2015, Kesar made his Global Force Wrestling debut at the GFW Amped taping as Killer Kross, losing to Bobby Roode in the quarterfinal round of the GFW Global Championship tournament.
-On August 21, Kross faced Joey Ryan in a losing effort during the GFW Amped taping.
+Independent circuit (2014–2020)

+On September 6, 2014, Kesar made professional wrestling debut as Kevin Kross at Future Stars of Wrestling (FSW) In 2015, he also participated on Global Force Wrestling GFW Amped taping.
 On October 23, Kross faced Brian Myers and Kongo Kong in a three-way number one contenders match for the GFW Global Championship, which was won by Kong.
+In 2018, Kesar adopted the ring name Killer Kross.
+On July 5, 2019 at FSW Natural Born Killers, Kross wrestled Jon Moxley to a no contest.
+After the match, Moxley was so impressed by Kross that he gave Triple H's contact and was signed by WWE.